4 Best Roguelike Games for PC

 Since then, the space has become more than crowded and it’s hard to get through your Steam discovery queue without meeting at least one or two roguelikes.

 Not all of them are good though (or even playable).
 To save you time I have gone on a real-life roguelike adventure (minus the permadeath), to procedurally hack and slash myself through as many games of the genre as possible exploring what’s available and giving you a list of the very best roguelikes/lites for PC.

-A roguelike, deck builder where you battle your way through 3 floors of increasingly difficult encounters.
+A roguelike deck builder where you battle your way through 3 floors of increasingly difficult encounters.
 You can choose between the warrior, the silent one or the Defect.
-Each have their own fighting style and you need to change tactic based on their strengths and weaknesses.
+Each has their own fighting style and you need to change tactic based on their strengths and weaknesses.

 On top of your ever-increasing deck, you can also loot trinkets with different bonuses or drawbacks that will heavily impact your strategy.

 Once you have succeeded in reaching the top of the tower with all 3 characters you can embark on daily climbs with custom rules and compete with other players for a space on the scoreboard.
 Finally, you can create your own custom runs where you increase the difficulty or add your own unique modifiers.

 It took me 37 hours to get to the point where I felt I needed a break from the game and it’s not even out of early access.
 I foresee my played time reaching 3 digits before it gets uninstalled.

 “This may be, in fact, the most entertaining game I've ever played.
 It's great to just sit down and knock out the daily, or binge play for 8 hrs straight grinding out ascension levels. “— TitansPepeMeme